Golodhros/jqm-basic-carousel/README.md

 ### Future Improvements

-* Cleaning of unnecessary classes in the markup
-* Make it horizontally responsive
+* Remove jQuery easing and use CSS3 Animations
-* Polish Up and add more tests
+* Add more tests
-* Lazy loading of the images that could include
 * Add more navigation options (prev, next and pause buttons)

 ### Credits and Acknowledgements